cyber-chris/llm-dead-man-switch/README.md

 <img width="512" alt="Screenshot 2024-09-18 143457" src="https://github.com/user-attachments/assets/6bf91347-128b-42d1-b13a-e804369c0284">

 A [quick experiment](https://github.com/cyber-chris/llm-dead-man-switch/blob/main/scripts/tabulate_features.ipynb) demonstrates perfect test accuracy distinguishing between obviously harmless prompts and obviously harmful prompts.
+This is promising, but should be taken with a grain of salt, due to the small dataset used.
+It may be overfitting or picking up on features in the dataset without really generalizing to the patterns we intend to distinguish.
+Fortunately, using a random forest classifier means one could inspect feature importance and dig into the features used (which are interpretable themselves, due to the entire premise of the SAE) so with a sufficiently high-quality dataset, I believe this approach would be quite effective.

 ## Links/Credit